Skip to Content

 Handsome Thai guy on the beach in Phuket

 Let's be honest, most gays heading to Phuket are not coming here for culture!
 Save that for Chiang Mai.
 This is a gay beach party destination!
-However, beyond the large gay scene of the Paradise Complex and Patong beach (see above), we found a bunch of other activities to do in Phuket.
+However, beyond the large gay scene of the Paradise Complex and Patong Beach (see above), we found a bunch of other activities to do in Phuket.
 For the best 360-degree views of the Andaman Sea, we recommend climbing up to the Big Buddha, which sits 45 meters high atop the Nakkerd Hills.
 Also popular in Phuket are boat trips to nearby famous islands like “James Bond Island” (also called Khao Phing Kan).
 You can also do scuba diving in the Similan Islands (around 84km northwest of Phuket), one of the best places in Thailand for scuba diving.

 KOH PHI PHI: feel like Leonardo DiCaprio at Maya Bay Cove